 “Management need to respond to such scenarios as openly as possible,” she says.
-“Openness might be the only way to avoid a full-on revolt – and how to avoid their dirty laundry being aired, uncontrolled, in the first place.
+“Openness might be the only way to avoid a full-on revolt – and how to avoid their dirty laundry being aired, uncontrolled, in the place.

-“With consumer interest in corporate social responsibility [CSR] on the rise, and CSR being an increasing decision-making metric for investors, the Silicon Valley giants must invest in this area to weather this storm.
+“With consumer interest in corporate social responsibility [CSR] on the rise, and CSR being an increasing decision-making metric for investors, the Silicon Valley giants must invest in this to weather this storm.

 “Restoring confidence, both inside and outside the organisation, is the best way to resume business as usual as quickly as possible.
 With accountability the key concern of workers, getting everyone in the same room to resolve the main issues would be the best move from management teams.”

 In the long term, though, Hackenberg says tech firms may need to reassess how they view and treat their staff – who are, after all, their biggest advocates.

 “Businesses need to start viewing their employees as internal customers to promote loyalty and improve staff retention in turbulent times,” she says.
 “This will enable increased staff advocacy, which ties back to brand equity and so has a direct impact on consumer perception.

 “If you are an innovation leader, modern-day consumers want to know if you are walking the talk when it comes to your own employees, and not just their product or service.”

 Natalie Baumgartner, chief workforce scientist at Achievers, agrees that today’s businesses are under unprecedented pressure.
 She says two big trends are on a collision course for large employers – an ongoing struggle for employee engagement and the increasingly polarised and fractious political climate.